lmc-eu/spirit-design-system/docs/migrations/web-react/migration-v4.md

 The Node.js v18 is no longer supported.
 The minimum required Node.js version is 20.

+### Dropped Support for React.js 17

+The React.js v17 is no longer supported.
+The minimum required React.js version is 18.

 ### Change Package npm Organization to `@alma-oss`

 All usage of `@lmc-eu/spirit-web-react` should be renamed to `@alma-oss/spirit-web-react`.